stphnrosa/OffCapstoneBackend/readme.md

-## Final Capstone
+## Cortexi- Final Capstone Project
-Create a full-stack web application using MongoDB, Express, React, and Node (MERN)
+Create a full-stack MERN web application using MongoDB, Express, React, and Node.js.
+Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

 ## Features
-Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

-Features of Cortexi currently includes
+Cortexi currently includes:

+  - A Community Blog Center
-a community blog center where individuals can share new discoveries, share personal stories, and learn breaking scientific news.
+     - Individuals can share new discoveries, share personal stories, and learn breaking scientific news.
+     - Read and comment on others' posts to foster community learning and support.

 Coming soon:

+  - Cognitive Assessment
-Cognitive Assessment feature - Stroop Effect test to assess cognitive performance. - Receive a baseline score to begin tracking your overall cognitive function(clarity, focus and reaction time).
+     - Stroop Effect test to assess cognitive performance.
+     - Receive a baseline score to begin tracking your overall cognitive function(clarity, focus and reaction time).
-Progress Tracker feature - Tracks your performance across multiple assessments. - View progress over time through dynamic charts and visual summaries - Key goal: identifying trends in cognitive imrovement or decline
+  - Progress Tracker
+     - View performace trends via charts and dashboards.
+     - Monitor improvement or decline over time.

 ## Questions for Guidance
  - Did you deliver a project that met all of the technical requirements?